 The Climate Crisis

-Acclaimed scientists are warning of catastrophic and irreversible effects of our irresponsible environmental policies.
-Given the urgency of this issue, Lauren supports proposals that meet the scope of this enormous problem (such as the Green New Deal) in order to counteract the damage done by humans to this earth.
-She wants to emphasize the importance of ending subsidies to factory farming (one of the main contributors to greenhouse gases) and instead promote small and medium-sized family-owned farms.
+Acclaimed scientists are warning of catastrophic and irreversible effects from our inadequate environmental policies and dependence on fossil fuels.
+Given the urgency of this issue, Lauren supports the Green New Deal, an agenda that meets the scope of this enormous problem in order to counteract the damage done by humans to our earth.
+She wants to emphasize the importance of ending subsidies such as those to factory farming (one of the main contributors to greenhouse gases) and instead promote regenerative agriculture practices.
 Lauren also supports a national Single Use Plastics Ban by 2030.
-District 12 surrounds the East River and bears the effects of the entire country’s choices regarding environmental policy.
-Lauren strongly supports reversing budget cuts to the EPA.
-She has worked in low-income energy research and is ready to be a vocal advocate for our environment and future.
+District 12 surrounds the East River and directly bears the effects of rising sea levels and environmental injustice which disproportionately affects marginalized communities.
+In combination with the Green New Deal, Lauren also supports nationalizing and upgrading all public transit and making public transit usage free for all.
+We need to incentivize using the greenest method of transportation possible, but also ensure that it meets the needs of those who need to use it and is accessible for all.

 Our healthcare system is broken, and much of our costs fund a middleman (private insurance companies) rather than actually helping save lives.
 The last thing someone who was laid off from a job should have to worry about is whether they will be able to pay their hospital bills.
-Receiving mental healthcare and addiction treatment should also be covered as part of this expanded Medicare.
-Research shows that the costs for receiving medical treatment will drop as more individuals have access to affordable, preventative treatment, and she believes our society will reap the benefits of substance abuse disorder treatment through lowering demand for drug trafficking and decreasing instance of drug-related crime.
-Lauren believes that the reason we have not developed a universal healthcare system is, again, that politicians accept campaign donations from pharmaceutical lobbies and private insurance companies.
+Mental healthcare and substance abuse disorder treatment should also be fully covered.
+Lauren believes that the reason we have not developed a universal healthcare system is that politicians accept campaign donations from pharmaceutical lobbies and private insurance companies.
 She supports the Single-Payer Medicare-for-All plan, as it removes the middleman of private health insurance companies.
-In addition, she supports medical debt forgiveness and national drug price caps of lifesaving medications.
+In addition, she supports medical debt forgiveness, vision, dental and hearing coverage as part of this plan.
+Healthcare should not be for profit.
+Lauren supports free prescription drug coverage (on all lifesaving medications) including immediate provision of free PrEP for anyone who requests it.
+If everyone has free access, we can eradicate HIV in the United States.

 Criminal Justice Reform

 As someone who studied International Relations, Lauren learned about the countless times throughout United States history in which our military interventions have cost human life (both American and abroad), money , have destabilized multiple entire regions, supported dictators, and inadvertently armed our enemies.
 Lauren believes in 2019/2020, our foreign policy needs to be focused on peace, relationship-building, diplomacy, and leading by example.
 Unlike her opponent, Lauren will not vote for any kind of military intervention unless it is to defend ourselves or allies against active military attacks.
-The cost of these wars has numbered in thousands of American lives, hundreds of thousands in Iraq and Afghanistan, and has risen above $5 trillion in funding.
+Lauren will also not vote to increase our military budget.

 Federal Jobs Guarantee